How to deal with requests for time off for antenatal care

 - Encourage part-timers to make antenatal appointments outside working hours but appreciate that employees cannot always control appointment times.

-- Understand that the reasonableness of a refusal will be a question of fact in each case, depending on the amount of time off requested, the employee's health and whether or not she could have attended appointments outside working hours.
+- Understand that the reasonableness of a refusal will be a question of fact in each case, depending on the amount of time off requested, the employee's health and whether or not they could have attended appointments outside working hours.

 - Be aware that the time off includes the employee's travelling and waiting time.